devskrate/testwork/_posts/2020-07-28-how-to-install-chrome-os.md

 ---
 date: 2020-07-28 17:26:40
 layout: post
-title: How to Install Chrome OS in a PC
+title: How to Install Chrome OS in PC
 subtitle: Dualboot Chrome OS in your PC along  with linux or windows
 description: Ever felt to install Chrome OS with Play Store on your PC? with dualboot, here is how to do it..
 image: https://devskrate.github.io/assets/blog-banners/chrome-os-banner.jpg